 Bari is full of activities, before your departure, you can book your excursions to leave in all serenity and not lose time once there:

-➡️ The last activity we recommend is a half-day sailboat cruise along the Puglia coast from Bari.
-You may be able to observe dolphins (very present in the Mediterranean), swim in the crystal clear waters and take advantage of stops to visit Bari, an unforgettable day in perspective!
+➡️Dernière We recommend a half-day sailboat cruise along the Puglia coast, departing from Bari.
+You might even spot dolphins (very common in the Mediterranean), swim in the crystal-clear waters or stop off to visit Bari– an unforgettable day out!

 The most beautiful beaches around Bari